vic-ma/howtodismantle.github.io/_posts/2025-06-29-How-to-Build-a-Company-Newsstand-with-Just-a-SharePoint-List-(and-Peakboard-Magic).md

 ![image](/assets/2025-06-29/030.png)

-There are two important things:
+There are two important things to do when creating the columns.

-1. The article text should be marked as rich text
+For the `ArticleText` column, we enable [*Enhanced rich text* ](https://support.microsoft.com/en-us/office/edit-a-rich-text-list-column-6ba62e7e-ee63-4716-9f95-f626770c3fff).

 ![image](/assets/2025-06-29/040.png)

+For the `Media` [lookup column](https://support.microsoft.com/en-us/office/create-list-relationships-by-using-lookup-columns-80a3e0a6-8016-41fb-ad09-8bf16d490632), we set the source to `CompanyNewsMedia.MediaID` (the `MediaID` column of our image document library).

 2. The media column is a Lookup column that refers to the document library we created earlier.
 The MediaID column is used for easier handling and finding the right files.